 Interaction with Other CAA Participants

-If you have an issue or dispute with another CAA volunteer, staff member, or board member, please contact any staff or board member you are comfortable talking with and raise a complaint.
+If you have an issue or dispute with another CAA volunteer, staff member, board member, or event participant, please contact any staff or board member you are comfortable talking with and raise a complaint.

 After invoking this policy, you will be given a choice of four initial steps depending on the severity you perceive and your personal comfort level: